The Email module is split in three main parts:

 To configure security groups as shared folders globally, type the following commands at root’s console:

 config setprop postfix AdsGroupsDeliveryType shared signal-event nethserver-samba-save

-Avoid AD group names containing uppercase letters with shared folder: IMAP ACLs does not to work properly.
+Avoid AD group names containing uppercase letters with shared folder: IMAP ACLs does not work properly.
 See BUG#2744.

 To avoid the

-userPrincipalName attribute is considered a valid
+userPrincipalName attribute to be considered as a valid

 email address, type the following commands at root’s console: